krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 hardware to decide.

-However, the general idea is that different parts of the system will be kept in sync for *inner* sharable memory and for *outer* shareble memory.
+However, the general idea is that different parts of the system will be kept in sync for *inner* sharable memory and for *outer* shareable memory.
 When a CPU or device access a memory range that is marked as inner shareable, hardware will use the cache coherency protocol that will keep all the CPUs and devices in *the same inner shareability domain* in sync.
 When a CPU or devices access a memory marked as outer shareable, a cache coherency protocol that keeps all the CPUs and devices in *the same outer sharebility domain* in sync will be used.

-RAM specification says that each device or CPU (each agent) belongs to a single inner shareablity domain and a single outer sharebility domain.
+ARM specification says that each device or CPU (each agent) belongs to a single inner shareablity domain and a single outer sharebility domain.
 It additionally says that all devices in the same inner sharebility domain also must belong to the same outer shareability domain.
 So agents, inner sharebility domains and